ConverExcel2TXF - Broker Instructions Add ConvertExcel2TXF to cart View Cart

 4. You should now see a "Download" link next to a green arrow at the upper right-hand side.

-6. Now the file will open correctly in Excel, however there is still one more problem with Etrade's data: they list the 'Open' and 'Close' transactions, rather than the 'Buy' and 'Sell' transactions, so if you have any short transactions the data will be in the wrong order.
-Short transactions will have a "BC" (Buy to Close) in the Order column.
-If you have any short transactions, here are the additional steps you need to take:
+6. Unfortunately, there is one problem with Etrade's data: they list the 'Open' and 'Close' transactions, rather than the 'Buy' and 'Sell' transactions, so if you have any short-sales, the data will be in the wrong order.
+Short-sales will have a "BC" (Buy to Close) in the Order column.
+If you have any short-sales, here are the additional steps you need to take:

 b.
 First make a backup copy of your spreadsheet - just in case something goes wrong.